 - Recurring Plans are created or updated when a Fundraise Up Recurring Plans is created or updated

-Please note: It is very that possible Fundraise Up will overwrite your existing data in Salesforce ( e.g. Contact's address ) so please configure the integration using this in mind.
+Please note: It is very that possible Fundraise Up will overwrite your existing data in Salesforce ( e.g. Contact's address ) so please configure the integration with this in mind.

 Contact matching and duplicate management